Libertarian Party of Nebraska: Ballot access

+The Libertarian Party of Nebraska has held continuous ballot access from 2010 to the present.
+This kind of ballot access has long been considered a core goal for Libertarian Party state-level affiliates.

 The Libertarian Party of Nebraska submitted petitions to the Secretary of State on August 2, 2010, requesting certification as a political party.
 These petitions contained approximately 8,000 signatures.
 The Libertarian Party was certified by the Secretary of State's office on August 12, 2010.
 The LP of Nebraska's candidate for Auditor of Public Accounts in 2010, Michele Sallach-Grace, won 20% of the vote and ensured the party would remain on the ballot through 2012.

 Several Libertarians ran for office in 2012: